expo/expo/docs/pages/versions/unversioned/guides/using-custom-fonts.md

 <img src="/static/images/font-example-custom-font.png" style={{maxWidth: 305}} />

 Inter Black is very bold and dark and pretty distinctive so you should be able to tell if you're able to get the example working right, or if something is wrong.
-If the Platform Default font looks a little different for you, that's fine; the platform default font varies from platform to platform.
+If the platform default font looks a little different for you, that's fine; the platform default font varies from platform to platform.

 ## Getting a Font